m943040028/manifest/README.md

 cd magenta
 ./scripts/run-magenta-x86-64 -x ../out/debug-x86-64/user.bootfs
 ./scripts/run-magenta-arm64 -x ../out/debug-aarch64/user.bootfs
 ```

+If you want a graphical console, add the `-g` flag.

 Then, when Fuchsia has booted and started an MXCONSOLE, you can run programs!